pjeby/tag-wrangler/README.md

 ## Installation

-Currently, the only way to install this plugin is to clone it as a subdirectory of your repo's `.obsidian/plugins/` directory.
-In future, it will be available by download, and also submitted to the Obsidian plugin registry.
+When this is a bit more complete, it will be submitted to the Obsidian plugin registry.
+But for now, just visit the Github releases page, download the plugin .zip from the latest release, and unzip it in your vault's `.obsidian/plugins/` directory.
+You can then enable it from the Obsidian "Community Plugins" tab for that vault.